benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

     model = RandomWalkSampler()
     new_graph = model.sample(graph)

-This can be modified to use a ``ForestFireSampler`` embedding with minimal effort like this.
+This snippet can be modified to use a ``ForestFireSampler`` with minimal effort like this.

 .. code-block:: python